waimea-bsjenner/level-2-programming-assessment/docs/test-plan.md

 ## Dashing should skip the players next turn

-dashing moves twice in one turn, but you loose your next turn
+dashing moves twice in one turn, but you lose your next turn

 ### test data to use